-- 1. From the Windows desktop, click Start → Control Panel → Appearance and Personalization. - 2.
-In the Taskbar and Start Menu topic, click Customize icons on the taskbar. - 3.
+- 1. From the Windows desktop, click Start \rightarrow Control Panel \rightarrow Appearance and Personalization. - 2.
+In the Taskbar and Start Menu section, click Customize icons on the taskbar. - 3.
 Click Turn system icons on or off and change the volume behaviors from Off to On. - 4.
 Click OK to save the new settings.

-To add the volume icon to the taskbar on the Windows 8 operating system, do the following:
+To add the volume icon to the taskbar on the Windows 8 or Windows 8.1 operating system, do the following: